itsToggle/trakt-scraper/README.md

 ![alt text](https://i.ibb.co/kS3Q7Yt/Screenshot-20210217-112410-Chrome.jpg)

 Programming Stuff:

-        The Script first checks if the params.xml file is present in the current dir.
+        -The Script first checks if the params.xml file is present in the current dir.
-            If not, the first launch setup is started.
+            -If not, the first launch setup is started.
 The user inputs are saved in the params.xml file.
-        The params.xml is imported.
+        -The params.xml is imported.
-        Aria2c is launched as a Background Job.
+        -Aria2c is launched as a Background Job.
-        The Trakt Scraper is started as a Background Job.
+        -The Trakt Scraper is started as a Background Job.
-            New content is determined with an API call to trakt.tv The trakt "collection" is searched for upcoming or newly released episodes.
+            -New content is determined with an API call to trakt.tv -The trakt "collection" is searched for upcoming or newly released episodes.
 These are processed further.
-                The trakt "watchlist" is compared to the collection.
+                -The trakt "watchlist" is compared to the collection.
 Everything that isnt collected is processed further.
-            The as "new" determined content is written out as a search query An API call to rarbg.to's API is made with the query The response is sorted by video quality and seeders An API call to the debrid services is made for each torrent (or magnet link to be more precise) If one of the torrents is cached, the direct links are send to Aria2c via an API call The trakt collection is updated with the newly downloaded content.
+            -The as "new" determined content is written out as a search query -An API call to rarbg.to's API is made with the query -The response is sorted by video quality and seeders -An API call to the debrid services is made for each torrent (or magnet link to be more precise) -If one of the torrents is cached, the direct links are send to Aria2c via an API call -The trakt collection is updated with the newly downloaded content.
-            If none are chached, the best quality torrent is added to the debrid services for cloud download The trakt collection is updated with the new content.
+            -If none are chached, the best quality torrent is added to the debrid services for cloud download -The trakt collection is updated with the new content.
-            The debrid services are periodically checked for finished torrents via an API call If a torrent is finished, the direct links are sent to Aria2c via an API call.
+            -The debrid services are periodically checked for finished torrents via an API call -If a torrent is finished, the direct links are sent to Aria2c via an API call.
-            Finished torrents are removed from the debrid service
+            -Finished torrents are removed from the debrid services -The HTML Server is started
+            -A "GET" request is recieved
+                - The Output from the Trakt Scraper Background Job is displayed as a Table
+                - An API call to Aria2c is made to get information on waiting/running/finished downloads
+                - The Output is displayed as a Table
+                - An API call to RealDebrid is made to get information on waiting/running/finished torrents
+                - The Output is displayed as a Table
+                - The Function "tohtml" is called
+                    - This turns everything currently displayed on the console window into an html format
+                - The html formatted string is sent to the recipient.

+Future To-Do's

+        - Search Queries are currently only one string per item.
+            - Walking Dead Season 1 Episode 5 is turned into: Walking.Dead.S01.E05
+            - This creates an issue with releases that are formatted with the shows year (Walking.Dead.2007.S01.E05)
+        - I cant get the Console to update indepently from the WebUI.
+        - Season Packs that are formatted "Walking.Dead.S01.Part1" are ignored.
+        - Only Rarbg is currently scraped